This easy Boursin chicken recipe comes together quickly with a handful of everyday ingredients and has a deliciously creamy and cheesy herb sauce!

 Leftovers and storage

-- It's best fresh, but you can store leftovers in the fridge for 3-4 days.
+- It's best fresh, but you can store leftovers in the fridge for 3-4 days in an airtight container.

 - Reheat in a small saucepan over a low heat, stirring occasionally, until warmed through.